 Hospitals are very good in getting all the details about an injury before the doctors and professionals do any follow-ups.
 Fortunately, doctors do have an obligation to be very critical and detail oriented.
 They deal with these kinds of issues all the time, and they would essentially be out of business if they did not document properly.
 With that said, the injured should get copies of all the injury details.
 They should then assess for consistencies.
 Are there any discrepancies between the copies the client has and the ones the hospital has?
 Are there other documents they are not sharing?

 Now this can be tricky to search for, but it is imperative that injured individuals do their homework.
-With the right homework and the right team, an injured worker can receive workers compensation with Nettles Law Firm.

 Like us on Facebook!